Adult walking through London on a weekday.

 Mounjaro tends to have marginally more reports of mild diarrhoea or loose stool.

-Both medications have been subject to intermittent supply disruption over the last two years, particularly at starting doses.
-Our in-house pharmacy gives us advance visibility of wholesale supply.
-If one medication is difficult to source we will tell you honestly and switch you or start you on the other, rather than leaving you waiting for three weeks.
+The injectables have been subject to intermittent supply disruption over the last two years, particularly at starting doses.
+We keep advance visibility of supply.
+If one medication is difficult to source we will tell you honestly and switch you or start you on another, rather than leaving you waiting for three weeks.

 This matters if you have existing cardiovascular risk factors.

-Semaglutide has specific evidence from the SELECT trial showing cardiovascular benefit in people with pre-existing cardiovascular disease and overweight or obesity.
-The MHRA licence now includes a cardiovascular benefit indication.
+Semaglutide (the active ingredient in both the Wegovy injection and the Wegovy pill) has specific evidence from the SELECT trial showing cardiovascular benefit in people with pre-existing cardiovascular disease and overweight or obesity.
+The MHRA licence for Wegovy now includes a cardiovascular benefit indication.
+The Wegovy pill is the same active ingredient and inherits a strong body of cardiovascular safety data from oral semaglutide's type 2 diabetes use.

 Tirzepatide's equivalent cardiovascular outcome trial (SURPASS-CVOT) is ongoing.
 Early signals are consistent with benefit, but the formal cardiovascular benefit indication has not yet been granted in the UK.

-If you have had a heart attack, stroke, or documented coronary artery disease, Wegovy is currently the more conservative evidence-based choice.
+If you have had a heart attack, stroke, or documented coronary artery disease, a semaglutide-based option (the Wegovy injection or the Wegovy pill) is currently the more conservative evidence-based choice.

 If you have type 2 diabetes or significant pre-diabetes: